 (d) Certificate of Origin of Steel Materials - When a certificate of material origin for steel or iron Materials is specified, complete ODOT Form 734-2126 as required by 00160.20(a) for Federal-aid projects.

-(e) Certificate of Origin of Construction Materials - When a certificate of material origin for construction materials is specified, complete ODOT Form 734-5378 as required by 00160.20(d) for Federal-aid projects.
+(e) Certificate of Origin of Construction Materials - When a certificate of material origin for construction materials is specified, complete the form furnished by the Engineer as required by 00160.20(d) for Federal-aid projects.

 (Certified LPAs should not delete 00165.40.
 Please read this informational instruction and delete before finalizing the Certified LPA’s General Conditions.
 Consider documenting this instruction in agency’s guidance to its specifications writers.
 If a Certified LPA does not use statistical analysis for payment of materials the agency will not want to use Section 00745 (Statistical Acceptance) and consider Section 00744 (ACP), or if 00745 is used the agency will want a Special Provision to modify 00745.17, 00745.50 and delete Subsection 00745.95.
 If Section 00755 is used subsections 00755.92 and 00755.93 may need modification.
 If Section 00756 is used subsections 00756.92 and 00756.93 may need modification.)